 Don't we all need more one-skillet-ready-in-30-minute dinners?
 This is a favorite!
 I've had this recipe in my rotation for over 10 years now, and it tastes great every time.
 It uses a smoked kielbasa, red potatoes, and spinach with a very tasty glaze.
 Of course, I still have kids who eat AROUND the "green stuff", but I personally enjoy wilted spinach and know the goodness that comes from eating it!
+Oh, and there is bacon in there too.
+Yes!
 I like to serve this with a bowl of vanilla yogurt topped with berries and granola.
 It's a well-rounded and satisfying meal!

 Potato Kielbasa Skillet

 1 lb. mini red potatoes, cut into bite-size pieces

 3 tablespoons water

 1 (14 oz.) smoked kielbasa, cut in half lengthwise, then sliced

 1/2 cup chopped onion